theaulait/unit-2/lessons/10_Threads.md

 ##### Handlers

 Handlers have two main features: posting and sending.
-Posting a message

 ##### AsyncTask